Upcoming 2026 Public Appearances

 3:00 PM ET

-Keridwyn returns to one of our favorite low-key venues to celebrate the fullness of summer.
+Keridwyn returns to one of our favorite venues to celebrate the 250th anniversary of the signing of the Declaration of Independence (America 250).
 Sink into a cozy chair with an iced coffee or matcha, and take a break from the heat.
 As always, our performance at Fusion Cafe is free with donations gratefully accepted.

 Community Outreach: